 Laughter is infectious.
 How funny would it be if we could see that?
 That was the premise of this campaign devised by the good people at The Viral Factory.
 I was tasked with sorting out how it worked.
 Whilst people watched a clip of other people laughing, their webcam captured them laughing.
 Our magical player, which could be embedded into any site, then automatically added them to the original clip.

-My academic background is in artificial intelligence.
-Whilst my fellow alumni pursued careers designing weapons systems or predicting (causing?) financial crashes, I utilised this experience in a campaign website for a psychological horror film.
+I was able to utilise my academic background in artificial intelligence in a campaign website for a psychological horror film.
 At the heart of this site promoting the Warner Bros production Trauma, starring Colin Firth, is a computer model of Rogerian therapy which acts both as site navigator and, mimicking scenes from the film, an unseen personal therapist.

 It won a BAFTA for best film website, which in turn, perhaps more significantly, garnered me column inches in the South Wales Echo (who honoured it with one of the punniest headlines you’ll find west of Fleet Street).